Accessibility statement for Torridge District Council

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 We plan to add text alternatives for all images by September 2022.
 When we publish new content we'll make sure our use of images meets accessibility standards.

-The language of some older PDF documents containing Council meeting agendas and minutes on the Democracy (Councillors, Committees and Meetings) section of our website (democracy.torridge.gov.uk) cannot be programmatically determined.
+The language of some older PDF documents containing Council meeting agendas and minutes on the Democracy section of our website (democracy.torridge.gov.uk) cannot be programmatically determined.
 This means that screen readers may not be able to read the content correctly.
 This fails WCAG 3.1.1 Language of Page (A).
 A fix has been implemented for PDF documents generated after 16th December 2021, however documents generated before this date are still affected by the issue.
 The information within affected documents is available in a HTML format, which appears before you download the PDF.
 If this format is not suitable, and you require the information in an alternative format, please contact us.

 We have not made any claims of disproportionate burden.